1944 (song): National selection

-Jamala represented Ukraine in the Eurovision Song Contest 2016, performing in the second half of the second semi-final.
-"1944" is the first Eurovision song to contain lyrics in the Crimean language.
-She won the final receiving the second highest televoting score and second highest jury vote.

 Accusations of politicisation

 In a February 2016 interview with The Guardian, Jamala said that the song also reminded her of her own family living in Crimea nowadays, claiming that since the 2014 Russian annexation of Crimea "the Crimean Tatars are on occupied territory".
 The song lyrics, however, do not address this annexation.
 Eurovision rules prohibit songs with lyrics that could be interpreted as having "political content".

 Immediately after the selection of this song, some Russian politicians, as well as authorities in Crimea, accused the Ukrainian authorities of "capitalising on the tragedy of the Tatars to impose on European viewers a false picture of alleged harassment of the Tatars in the Russian Crimea".

-On 9 March 2016, a tweet from the European Broadcasting Union confirmed that neither the title nor the lyrics of the song contained "political speech" and therefore it did not breach any Eurovision rule, thus allowing it to remain in the competition.
+On 9 March 2016, a tweet from the European Broadcasting Union (EBU) confirmed that neither the title nor the lyrics of the song contained "political speech" and therefore it did not breach any Eurovision rule, thus allowing it to remain in the competition.

-Eurovision Song Contest
+Eurovision

+On 12 May 2016, the second semi-final of the Eurovision Song Contest was held in the Globe Arena in Stockholm hosted by Sveriges Television (SVT) and broadcast live throughout the continent.
+Jamala performed "1944" fourteenth on the evening.
+After the grand final it was revealed that it had received in its semi-final 287 points, placing second and qualifying for the grand final.
+On 14 May 2016, she performed the song again in the grand final twenty-first on the evening.
+"1944" is the first Eurovision song to contain lyrics in the Crimean language.